Mary Hays (American Revolutionary War): The Molly Pitcher story

 Molly was a common nickname for women named Mary in the Revolutionary time period.
 Biographical information about Mary Hays has been gathered by historians, including her cultural heritage, given name, probable year of birth, marriages, progeny, and census and tax records, providing a reasonably reliable account of her life.

 Historian Emily Teipe notes that the deeds in the story of Molly Pitcher are generally attributed to Mary Ludwig Hays.
 However, she has also pointed out 'The historical record presents other candidates too numerous to mention' and contends that 'the name Molly Pitcher is a collective generic term', serving as a common label for the 'hundreds, perhaps thousands, of women (who) served not only as ammunition wives, manning and firing the guns, but also in the army and colonial militia'.

 Commemorations

-Molly Pitcher (1884) by James E. Kelly, Monmouth Battle Monument, Freehold, New Jersey.

-Mary Ludwig Hays is commemorated, and named as Molly Pitcher, on the Monmouth Battle Monument in Freehold, New Jersey, and on her grave in Carlisle, Pennsylvania.
+Mary Ludwig Hays is commemorated, and named as Molly Pitcher, on the Monmouth Battle Monument in Freehold Borough, New Jersey, and on her grave in Carlisle, Pennsylvania.

-The Monmouth battlefield also has a stone marking the Molly Pitcher Spring.
+A stone monument in honor of Molly Pitcher, the Battle of Monmouth Heroine, is located in Monmouth Battlefield State Park.

-A rest stop or "service area" on the New Jersey Turnpike, in the town of Cranbury, NJ is named for Molly Pitcher.
+A rest stop or "service area" on the New Jersey Turnpike, in the town of Cranbury, is named for Molly Pitcher.

 A mural depicting Mary in battle was painted in the Freehold post office as a WPA project.
 It was moved to the Monmouth County Library headquarters when the post office closed.